Balajibalu19/react-product-catalog/README.md

    git clone https://github.com/Balajibalu19/react-product-catalog
    cd product-catalog

-# Install dependencies:
+1.Install dependencies:
 bash
   npm install

-      and
-# Run the server:
+2.Run the server:
    npm start

-### Libraries and Tools Used
+# Libraries and Tools Used

-# React: For building the UI.
+1.React: For building the UI.
-# React Router: For navigation.
+2.React Router: For navigation.
 3.React Icons: For iconography.
 4.Tailwind CSS: For styling the application.